-6.1 Fares
+6.1 Hackney Carriage Table of Fares

-- 6.1.1 The tariff of fares for MKCC licenced Hackney Carriages are set by the Executive.
-Hackney Carriages licenced by the Council must display the table of fares.
-The current set of hackney carriage fares were approved by the Executive on 22 August 2022. - 6.1.2 The Council does not control the fares set by private hire operators.
+6.1.1 The Hackney Carriage Table of Fares (the maximum amount that a hackney carriage proprietor can charge the public via a Taximeter) are set by the Executive.
+Hackney Carriage proprietors must display the table of fares provided by the Council.
+The

+- current set of hackney carriage fares were approved by the Executive (on the recommendation of the Regulatory Committee) on 1 April 2025. - 6.1.2 The Council does not control the fares set by private hire operators.
 Any disputes between drivers/operators and their customers will need to be resolved via the civil courts.

-6.2 Fees
+6.2 Fees and Charges

-- 6.2.1 The Council is required to charge for the administration and enforcement of the licensing service and fees will be payable for the grant and renewal of licences and associated permissions.
-Fees will be set by the Executive (Section 70) and regulatory committee (Section 53) in accordance with its internal delegations and advertised as required by the 1976 Act.
-New fees for 2024/25 were advertised on 31 August 2023 and, following consideration of objections, were approved by the Regulatory Committee on 1 November 2023 (for drivers Section 53) and the Executive (Delegated Decision) on 19 December 2023 (for vehicles and operators Section 70). - 6.2.2 When the Council proposes to increase its taxi and private hire fees the taxi licensing service will publish a schedule of its income and costs to aid transparency and allow proper scrutiny of the fees charged by the Council.
-This schedule was last published in October and December 2023. - 6.2.3 Except where restricted by the applicable legislation, the Council will not refund an application or licence fee where an individual has chosen not to continue, or has failed to complete, an application or to renew a licence.
+- 6.2.1 The Council is required to charge for the administration, compliance and enforcement of the licensing service.
+Fees will be payable for the grant and renewal of licences and associated permissions.
+Fees will be set by the Executive (Section 70) and regulatory committee (Section 53) in accordance with its internal delegations and advertised as required by legislation.
+New fees for 2025/26 were advertised on 26 September 2024 and, following consideration of objections, were approved by the Regulatory Committee on 11 December 2024 (for drivers Section 53) and the Executive (via Delegated Decision) on 28 January 2025 (for vehicles and operators Section 70). - 6.2.2 When the Council proposes to increase its taxi and private hire fees the taxi licensing service will publish a schedule of its income and costs to aid transparency and allow proper scrutiny of the fees charged by the Council.
+This schedule was last published in September and December 2024. - 6.2.3 Except where restricted by the applicable legislation, the Council will not refund an application or licence fee where an individual has chosen not to continue, or has failed to complete, an application or to renew a licence.
 However, the taxi licensing lead officer or equivalent head of service can consider a written request for a refund on a case by case basis taking into account individual circumstances, time remaining on the licence, and a £50 administration fee.
 Should a full and completed application or renewal be refused by the Council then a full refund will be given.